nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 -->

+## Beta 2

+- Mobile Convergence.
+- In Sync Gateway 1.5 you have the ability to define multiple server URLs in the Sync Gateway configuration, and full support for SSL between Sync Gateway and Couchbase Server (ref [databases.foo\_db.server](../1.4/guides/sync-gateway/config-properties/index.html)).

-## Overview
+## Mobile Convergence

+### What is Mobile Convergence?

-With Sync Gateway 1.5 and Couchbase Server 5.0, sharing data between mobile and server applications is easier than ever.
-Both mobile and server applications can now read and write data in the same bucket.
+The core functionality provided by convergence is the ability for mobile and server applications to read from and write to the same bucket.

+Mobile applications require additional metadata in order to manage security and replication.
+Until now, this information has always been stored in the document body.
+This required users to interact w/ mobile documents only through Sync Gateway, to avoid issues like:

+- SDK writes failing to preserve or update mobile metadata
+- SDK reads including (usually unwanted) mobile metadata

+Convergence is an opt-in feature in Sync Gateway 1.5.
+Customers must explicitly enable convergence in the Sync Gateway config, using the [databases.foo_db.enabled\_shared\_bucket\_access](../1.4/guides/sync-gateway/config-properties/index.html) property.
+The feature was made opt-in primarily out of consideration for existing customers upgrading from Sync Gateway 1.4.
+It ensures that their existing configs will continue to work as-is, and supports upgrade without bringing down the entire Sync Gateway cluster.

-## Compatibility
+### Compatibility matrix

 #### Sync Gateway - Couchbase Server